To main content To navigation

 Fee

-1900 EUR, The enrolment fee includes:- Tuition fee- Lunches and coffee breaks on class days- Welcome aperitif- Cinema Accreditation badge to access Venice Film Festival screenings (valid for the entire duration of the festival)- Reading material and access to our online learning platform- Certificate at the end of the programme
+1900 EUR, The enrolment fee includes:- Tuition fee- Lunches and coffee breaks on class days- Cinema Accreditation badge to access Venice Film Festival screenings (valid for the entire duration of the festival)- Reading materials - Certificate at the end of the programme

 Interested?